Caring for children with autism at the dentist

-Autism is a life long condition, which may be influenced by environmental and genetic factors, although the true cause is unknown.
+Autism is a life long condition, which may be influenced by environmental and genetic factors.
+However the true cause is unknown.

 The dental management of autistic children can be a challenge for the dental professional due to the child’s impaired communication, behaviour being either erratic or unpredictable as well as possible hypersensitivity to smells, sights and sounds.

-Therefore, it is of high importance to understand that children with autism may not be able to function or communicate in socially appropriate ways.
+Therefore, it is important to understand that children with autism may not be able to function or communicate in socially appropriate ways.

 Due to this I would like to cover some simple strategies to ease the dental experience for autistic children.